ruudvdb/mailbox/README.md

 ## More info
 I'm also using Loxone & Loxberry to make my house a little smarter.
 Communication between the mailbox and Loxone/Loxberry happens with MQTT.

+## Liraries
+For the ToF sensors I have used Libraries I found on Github, but they didn't work 100% or where not accurate enough.
+So the one I created is a mix of diffrent repo's (https://github.com/DFRobot/DFRobot_VL6180X & https://github.com/pololu/vl6180x-arduino).
+The other libraries (for the RFID reader, MQTT, ...) can be found on Github.